rachelmoon290/apatinder-documentation/docs/index.md

 If there is ever a desire to run the model and recommendation system for cats or other animals, it is easy to remove the filters that exclude them from the model and the results.

-#### 4. Making the flask code faster
+#### D. Making the flask code faster

 Running the code stored in `LaplaceModel.py` and returning a batch of 15 dogs to the frontend based on updated user swipe information currently takes less than a second.
 However, there are other modes of operation for `LaplaceModel.py` that are slightly slower and, after getting real swipe data from users and taking matchmaker feedback into account, in the future we may decide in the future that a different model would work better.
 We worked hard to ensure that all of the code would run in real time, but if this new model is running slowly, then there are still a few performance optimizations that could be added to the flask code to make the other step faster.

 1) Timing each of the steps leads us to believe that one potential improvement would be to change the filtering code so that instead of pulling directly from the database, which currently accounts for the majority of the runtime, the filters could be directly applied to the display_data variable which is updated nightly and saved in a pickle.
 The code that would need to be updated lives in `functions.py`.
 Specifically, the filter fields would need to be added to the display_data variable as it is generated in NightlyModel.train().
 From there, get_dogs_available() would need to either be removed or refactored so that it performed the filtering on the columns of the DataFrame instead of calling the database.

 2) With 9 people all touching the same code, it is hard to enforce consistent code style and not everyone has the same experience with python.
 Our testing indicates that the fastest way to filter and match is using pandas dataframes with indexes.
 Much of the work of combining the separate pieces of code involved getting different data structures to talk to each other.
 We did our best to convert everything to DataFrames and add indexes, but there are still several parts that don't follow this convention.
 Especially in the code living in `LaplaceModel.py` and in the RecommendedList in `__init__.py`, there are still some examples of slower filtering operations.
 These could be standardized for a performance speedup.

 3) If both recommendation 1 and 2 were implemented, then there would also be an opportunity to reduce the number of data structures in `LaplaceModel.py`.
 Right now, there are multiple sources of animal ids: animal ids from user swipes, the two nightly pickles, and those pulled from the database directly via the filtering operation.
 We suspect that we could reduce the overhead by reducing the number of operations where we merge animal ids.

-#### 5. Cron job setup
+#### E. Cron job setup

-Example code for the cron jobs lives in `/src/model_server/cron/cron_backup`
+Example code for the cron jobs lives in `/src/model_server/cron/cron_backup`.

 I used the following tutorial to set up cron jobs on our local machines as we were developing the project:
 [https://www.taniarascia.com/setting-up-a-basic-cron-job-in-linux/](https://www.taniarascia.com/setting-up-a-basic-cron-job-in-linux/).